Sunday, November 26, 2006

 Pascal from Pickering, Ontario writes

-أمير in Arabic, so I think it's the same in Persian (aka Farsi), but they're both pretty crazy languages.
+It looks like it's spelt أمير in Arabic, so I think it's the same in Persian (aka Farsi), but they're both pretty crazy languages.
 What's up with that anyway?

 I guess you were probably asking because you read The Kite Runner.
 Farsi and Dari--the language a lot of Afghanis speak in the book--are really closely related, but unless you're sneezing or asking me the time, we probably won't be able to have a very in-depth conversation yet.
 I feel like I sort of cheated when I talked about The Kite Runner because I only read most of these books a week or two before I write about them, but we actually did that one with my book club last year.
 I reread the whole thing beforehand though (a good idea, since I would have been totally lost otherwise) and now my old friend Bill Howe is telling me he thinks it might be an allegory for Sunni and Shia relationships.